 Ethnocentrism (the opposite of xenocentrism) is a belief that one’s own culture including all its elements is superior to the other culture(s).
+We shall try to understand the concept of Ethnocentrism with some good examples.

 This belief stems from socialization with exposure to other cultures.
 One finds that one’s own culture is the normal and correct way of living while the other culture appears alien and incorrect.